A GUIDE FOR PARENTS

 Each year group takes part in a CEIAG conference.
 The aim is to have an opportunity to explore career aspirations and future employment opportunities; understand and develop the kinds of skills employers are looking for; and gather information over time which can be accessed as required for specific times in their personal career journey.

-During Session Zero in the autumn term, students will work on their planning for Work Experience and will be encouraged to source a placement for someone known to them, a close family member, business acquaintance, friend or relative.
+During the Year 10 Careers Conference students will start the planning for Work Experience and will be encouraged to source a placement for someone known to them, a close family member, business acquaintance, friend or relative.

 Given the impact of covid on businesses many will still be operating from home so we anticipate this will be more challenging for the school to source placements for all students.
 We will support students throughout the process.